-Meetings to be Open.
-All meetings of the City Council shall be open to the public, except for Executive Sessions.
+- 2.1 Meetings to be Open.
+All meetings of the City Council shall be open to the public, except for Executive Sessions. - 2.2 City Council.

-City Council.
 For purposes of these rules, the collective membership of the Mayor and City Councilmembers shall be known as the City Council.
-Individually, each shall be referred to as Mayor or Councilmember.

-Quorum.
-Three Councilmembers and the Mayor constitute a quorum.
-(LGC §23.027).
-In the Mayor's absence, any four of the Councilmembers constitutes a quorum.
-At a special or emergency meeting or a meeting to consider imposition of taxes, two-thirds (2/3) of the number of Councilmembers is required for a quorum (LGC §22.039).

-Minutes of Meetings.
-An account of all proceedings of the City Council shall be kept by the City Secretary and shall be entered constituting the official record of the City Council.
-The Official City Council minutes are action minutes and provide the action taken by the City Council and a summary of subjects discussed.

-Questions to Contain One Subject.
+Individually, each shall be referred to as Mayor or Councilmember. - 2.3 Quorum.
+Three Councilmembers constitute a quorum.
+At a special or emergency meeting or a meeting to consider imposition of taxes, 2/3 of the number of Councilmembers is required for a quorum (LGC §22.039). - 2.4 Minutes of Meetings.
+An account of all proceedings of the City Council shall be kept by the City Secretary and shall constitute the official record of the City Council.
+The Official City Council minutes are action minutes and provide the action taken by the City Council and a summary of subjects discussed. - 2.5 Questions to Contain One Subject.
 All questions submitted for a vote shall contain only one subject.
 If two or more points are involved, any Councilmember may require a division.
-Division shall be required only on the affirmative vote of three (3) Councilmembers.
-If no division is requested and approved, the question shall be submitted as originally frame.

-Mayor.
-The Mayor shall attend all City Council meetings if able.
-With the exception of an absolute emergency, seven-day notice is required to be given to the Mayor Pro-Tem to act as the Moderator for the meeting.
+Division shall be required only on the affirmative vote of three Councilmembers.
+If no division is requested and approved, the question shall be submitted as originally framed. - 2.6 Mayor.
+The Mayor shall attend and moderate all City Council meetings if able.
+With the exception of an absolute emergency, a seven-day notice is required to be given to the Mayor Pro-Tem by the Mayor to act as the Moderator for the meeting.
 The Mayor may make recommendations, make motions, and take part in all discussions of the City Council, but shall have no vote unless there is a tie.
-The Mayor holds no veto power.

-City Attorney.
-The City Attorney or designee may be required to attend a City Council meeting.
+The Mayor holds no veto power. - 2.6 City Attorney.
+The City Attorney or the City Attorney's designee may be required to attend a City Council meeting.
 The attendance of the City Attorney shall be based on the subject matter of the meeting.
-Attendance shall be based on the need established by the City Council.
+Attendance shall be based on the need established by the City Council. - 2.7 City Secretary.

-City Secretary.
 The City Secretary or designee shall attend all meetings of the City Council unless expressly excused and shall keep the official minutes and perform such other duties as may be requested by the City Council.